 At Men in Touch, we strive to be a safer, inclusive space for queer, trans, Black, Indigenous, and People of Colour.
 There is zero tolerance for racist, classist, homophobic, sexist, and/or transphobic behaviour.
-If your behaviour is found to be an issue, you will be asked to leave.

 To ensure that our space is accessible to those who live with scent-sensitivity, we ask all participants to not use any colognes, perfumes, or essential oils, and to make sure we’ve showered these things off if we’ve used them the day prior.

 If you have any concerns about COVID safety or any access needs for the weekend, please let us know and we’ll work on a plan to ensure your safety and comfort.

 See Gallery Page to see what we’ll be doing (photos taken pre-pandemic).